Imjack1-cyber/TechnikTeam/README.md

 1. Navigate to the project's root directory.
 2. Open `src/main/resources/application.properties`.
 3. Update the `spring.datasource.*` properties to match your database connection details.
 4. Set a strong, unique secret for `jwt.secret`.
 This is critical for security.
+It **must** be at least 32 characters long.
 5. Set the `upload.directory` to an absolute path on your local machine.
 This directory must exist and be writable by the application.
 6. The application uses Flyway for database migrations.
 The necessary tables will be created automatically when the application starts for the first time.

+**First-time Setup Note:** The initial database migration will create a default `admin` user.
+For security, this user is created with a strong, random password that is printed to the console **only once** on the very first startup.
+Please copy this password immediately and store it securely.

 ### 4. Backend Launch
 1. From the project's root directory, run the Spring Boot application using Maven: